 The Postgraduate (PG) Program at the Knox School is open to qualified, motivated students who wish to take advantage of the benefits of a “gap year” between high school graduation and matriculation into college and can meet the admissions standards of The Knox School.
-Prospective PG students are often seeking greater academic opportunities and another year to boost their grades, while others are looking for an extra year of high school athletic experience before making the transition to collegiate sports.
+Prospective PG students are often seeking greater academic opportunities and another year to boost their grades.
 Some students need more time to focus on building their portfolios if they decide to pursue a career in the arts, and others simply want more time to mature physically, emotionally and socially to ensure that they are thoroughly prepared to meet and overcome the challenges that make up a successful college experience.
 Regardless of what brings a PG student to The Knox School, what is certain is that he or she will leave a more developed, experienced individual with a greater sense of self.

 Post-Graduate Program Offerings

 The Knox School recognizes that no two PG students arrive with the same backgrounds, interests or goals.
-In line with this belief, the Assistant Head of School, with input from the College Counselor designs each PG schedule to enhance the student’s academic profile and to reflect a course-load that colleges and universities will look upon favorably.
+In line with this belief, the Dean of Academics, with input from the College Counselor designs each PG schedule to enhance the student’s academic profile and to reflect a course-load that colleges and universities will look upon favorably.
 Our 8-cycle rotating schedule provides ample space for PG’s to engage in challenging coursework that is interesting and inspiring.

 The following two courses are required for all Knox School PG’s:

-Additionally, PG students are placed into Math, English and Science classes based on their prior high school transcript and scores on placement exams to be administered at the discretion of the Assistant Head of School.
+Additionally, PG students are placed into Math, English and Science classes based on their prior high school transcript and scores on placement exams to be administered at the discretion of the Dean of Academics.
 The following is the breakdown of available courses in the core subject areas:

 - AP Calculus